matzar/markdown-cv/index.md

 ## Currently 📆

 <p>
-Coming from a games background, now working at a Silicon Valley starup; as a software engineer I have developed a content building tool which has already saved 6 to 8 months in developemnt.
+Working at a Silicon Valley starup as a software engineer I develop tools in [Angular 13](https://angular.io) and web components in [StencilJS](https://stenciljs.com/) using [TypeScript](https://www.typescriptlang.org), graphics programming with [threejs](https://threejs.org); take care of CI/CD pipeline; I mentor interns and new employees and lead tool development.
+One of my proudest achievements is a content building tool which has saved 6 to 8 months in developemnt and continiues to save effort and time.
-My day to day tasks range from graphics programming, scripting, tools development to content production and team managment.
-Currently I am developing tools using StencilJS and TypeScript and doing open source tools development in free time.
+I also PR to [ionic-framework](https://github.com/ionic-team/ionic-framework/pull/24767), [stencil](https://github.com/ionic-team/stencil/pull/3139) and [npm](https://github.com/npm/documentation/pull/103).
 </p>
 <br>